Cudderson/natural-selection/README.md

 <br>

-  - #### The first generation is essentially a [random walk](https://en.wikipedia.org/wiki/Random_walk), as an organism's genes are ompletely random.
+  - #### The first generation is essentially a [random walk](https://en.wikipedia.org/wiki/Random_walk), as an organism's genes are completely random.
 Any progress here is due completely to chance.

 <br>